lesliewelch/powerbi/README.md

 # powerbi
-Power BI Resources and Training
+Resources are public and shareable, created to support training and talks within the Power BI community.